iamsubhrajit10/Parallel-Distributed-Systems/Assignment-0/writeup.md

 ## Profiling
 We find it difficult to profile the openmp parallel code using gprof, as in the profiling data it shows frame_dummy.
 Instead, to measure the time spent on computing A = BC+BD, we used omp_get_wtime() to measure the time spent.
 Before adding C and D we captured the starting time, and after the computation (add, transpose, multiply) is done, we captured the ending time.
 We've shown the time spent on computing the A = BC+BD, as well as the overall time spent to execute the whole program.
+However, upon executing the 'scriptCompileRun.sh', you'll find the 'analysisOptimized.txt' file which shows the gprof profiling.

 ## Initializing the Matrices
 We've initialized the matrices B, C, and D randomly using the srand(time(NULL)) seeding with rand()%1000.